wKovacs64/pwned/README.md

                                 address)
-  pwned slbe <email>            get all stealer log domains for an email address pwned slbed <email-domain>    get all stealer log email aliases for an email domain pwned subStatus               get the subscription status of your API key
+  pwned slbe <email>            get all stealer log domains for an email address pwned slbed <email-domain>    get all stealer log email aliases for an email domain pwned slbwd <website-domain>  get all stealer log email addresses for a website domain pwned subStatus               get the subscription status of your API key

 Options: